The most important responsibility we have is to ensure that our students are well cared for and happy while at ISC.

 Our office is open 8.30-22.00 every day and is staffed by experienced senior staff and trained first aiders.
 There is also a head of house and staff in all the boarding houses, who are happy to help at any time.

-The course directors Jill and Allen live on campus and our students and parents are given a 24-hour emergency number, so that they can contact them at any time.
+The course directors and senior management live on campus and our students and parents are given a 24-hour emergency number, so that they can contact them at any time.

 First aid kits are kept in all the boarding houses.
 If our students feel ill, we have first-aid trained staff on site and a doctor and two hospitals nearby.